 I will always post our rates.
 Editing isn’t cheap (although compared to a lot of editors, my rates are rock bottom), and it’s up to you whether you can afford to work with me or not, but why would you spend time with someone who won’t post their pricing?
 It’s like going to a restaurant that won’t put the prices on the menu.
 I’m being upfront with you, so you can trust that I’m not hiding anything.
 There are no hidden fees.
 You worked hard on your manuscript…you don’t want to hand it off to just anyone.

 I tend to be shy, but I do get interviewed every so often.
 When I do, I usually post about it on my blog.
 The interviews will help you get to know me.
 Here are links to some as well.

 I want you to get to know me and what I can do.
 Any good editor should want you to get to know them and what they can do.
 That’s what you look for.
 Sales pages?
 Pffft.
 They’re all hype.
-I spend a good deal of time writing posts every week to share my knowledge so you can read what I’ve written and make an educated choice.
+I spend a good deal of time writing posts to share my knowledge so you can read what I’ve written and make an educated choice when choosing an editor.